fitrizulkaffli/rls.radimaxgroup.com.my/README.md

-# Radimax Linen Services (2024)
+# Radimax Linen Services Sdn Bhd (2024)
 This is a full-time employment project, developed for Radimax Linen Services Sdn Bhd.
-This webpage was built using WordPress.

 ## Purpose
 The GitHub Pages version serves portfolio purposes, showcasing my progress in web design and development.
 The webpage is no longer associated with Radimax Linen Services.